alemelis/sd-webui-ar/README.md

 Note the `#` marking the line as a comment, i.e. the extension is not reading that line.
 To use a custom value, un-comment the relative line by removing the starting `#`.
 A custom aspect ratio is defined as `button-label, aspect-ratio-value # comment`.
 The `aspect-ratio-value` must be a number (either `float` or `int`) while the `# comment` is optional.

-Resolutions are defined in the same into `resolutions.txt` file.
+Resolutions are defined inside `resolutions.txt` file.
 By default this reads

 ```
-# 416, 416
+1, 512, 512 # 1:1 square
-512, 512
+2, 768, 512 # 3:2 landscape
-# 768, 768
+3, 403, 716 # 9:16 portrait
 ```

-thus only 416x416 preset is loaded onto the webui.
+The format to be used is `button-label, width, height, # optional comment`.
+As before, lines starting with `#` will be ignored.